jimweller/kata-claimcheck/README.md

 You must be logged in AWS as an administrator (or appropriately permissioned user) on your terminal before running commands.

-Required software and the versions used for testing.
+Required software (and the versions used for testing).

 - OpenTofu (1.9.0)
 - Go (1.24.2)